kristapsdz/sqlite2mdoc/README.md

 Simply run `make`: this utility isn't meant for installation, but for integration into your SQLite deployment phase.
+You can run `make install`, however, if you plan on using it for other documentation.
-There are no dependencies
+There are no compile-time or run-time dependencies

-This software has only been tested on OpenBSD and Mac OS X machines, with the current version of SQLite on both.
+This software has only been tested on OpenBSD and Mac OS X machines.
 Porting it won't take much effort.

 ## License